 It was there, after seeking treatment for the recurrence of a groin injury, that he was diagnosed with the Multiple Sclerosis that plagued him for the rest of his life, and forced his retirement from the professional game aged 29.

-Sadly, David passed away during the summer of 2012, after a long battle with MS. The PCA Benevolent Fund has worked with 'Teddy' and Louise over the last two years, attempting to install a specialist IT device for David's wheelchair, and providing him with ongoing physiotherapy to make him comfortable.
+The PCA Benevolent Fund worked with 'Teddy' and Louise over two years, attempting to install a specialist IT device for David's wheelchair, and provided him with ongoing physiotherapy to make him comfortable.
 The PCA also provided professional support for both in David’s final days.
+Sadly, David passed away during the summer of 2012, after a long battle with MS.